sofiafernandezmoreno/tfm_ddos_demo/README.md

 Thanks to all project's!
 ## License

-The project is licensed under the [GNU GPLv3].
+The project is licensed under the [MIT].
 This license lets you use the source for free or commercial purposes as long as you provide attribution and don’t hold any project member liable.

 ## Authors